-OKR (objectives and key results) goal-setting is a powerful system that helps drive individuals, teams, and organizations forward.
+Objectives and Key Results (OKRs) goal-setting is a powerful system that helps drive individuals, teams, and organizations forward.
 But to make sure you are moving in that right direction, you have to use the map correctly.
 If you’re feeling a little lost, it’s okay!
 It can take up to a year to fully “get good” at OKRs, and feeling disoriented is part of the journey.

-So if you’re feeling that your OKR cycle is lacking direction, take a step back and try to pinpoint the problem.
-It’s good to be intellectually honest about room for improvement with your OKR practice.
-It may even be helpful to have your team help you pinpoint potential improvements.
+So if you’re feeling your OKR cycle is lacking direction, take a step back and try to pinpoint the problem.
+It’s important to be intellectually honest when seeking room for improvement with your OKR practice.
+Share your OKRs with your team and ask for feedback to help you pinpoint potential improvements.

 OKR improvement checklist